d2l-ai/d2l-vi/chapter_computer-vision/object-detection-dataset_vn.md

 Referring to the MXNet documentation, what are the parameters for the constructors of the `image.ImageDetIter` and `image.CreateDetAugmenter` classes?
 What is their significance?
 -->

-Tham khảo tài liệu MXNet, tham số cho các hàm tạo (constructors) của lớp `image.ImageDetIter` và `image.CreateDetAugmenter` là gì? Ý nghĩa của chúng là gì?
+Tham khảo tài liệu MXNet, tham số các hàm tạo (constructors) của lớp `image.ImageDetIter` và `image.CreateDetAugmenter` là gì?
+Cho biết ý nghĩa của chúng?

 <!-- ===================== Kết thúc dịch Phần 2 ===================== -->